 * I need to find a synonym for the word "consider."

-Boasting impressive enterprise features and ZFS, FreeNAS is my current NAS of choice.
+Boasting impressive enterprise features and ZFS, FreeNAS is a superb NAS distro.
 This bad boy just keeps getting better and better.

 * ZFS support

 * encryption support